vbenjs/vue-vben-admin/docs/src/en/components/common-ui/vben-cropper.md

 - Images are automatically scaled to fit within the container
 - Supports both local and remote images
-- Cross-origin images are handled automatically
+- Remote images require CORS support from the server to export cropped results

 ## Usage Example